nsip/otf-reader/README.md

 benthos -c ./validate-publish-multi-files.yaml
 ```

-will start a benthos workflow that consumes the newly created otf messages from the publishing stream and writes each one as a seaparate json file
+will start a benthos workflow that consumes the newly created otf messages from the publishing stream and writes each one as a separate json file
 in the msgs sub-folder

 ```